amithnagh/tv-maze-assessment/README.md

 RxJS(Reactive extensions for Javascript) is a library for reactive programming using observables that makes it easier to compose asynchronous or callback-based code.
 For more information of usage with angular please visit `https://angular.io/guid/rx-library`

-## Naming Convention
+## Naming Convention and Coding Standards

 Followed typescript naming convention standards.
 Classes - Pascal Case eg: class Abc,
-Interface - Pascal Case with 'I' at the start eg interface IAbc, variables - Camel Case eg: variableName, functions - Pascal Case eg: functionName, component selector - kebab-case eg: app-component-name
+Interface - Pascal Case with 'I' at the start eg interface IAbc, variables - Camel Case eg: variableName, functions - Pascal Case eg: functionName, component selector - kebab-case eg: app-component-name.

+Followed single-responsibility principle where each functionality is separated into a class/component.
+Kept the functions code small and clean.
+Testing files are named .spec.ts.

 ## Dependencies